datarobot/airflow-provider-datarobot/README.md

 #### `StartAutopilotOperator`

-Triggers DataRobot Autopilot to train set of models.
+Triggers DataRobot Autopilot to train a set of models.

 Parameters: